base/base/docs/specs/experimental/security-council-safe.md

 For simplicity, the `DeputyGuardianModule` module does not have functions for updating the `safe` and `deputyGuardian` addresses.
 If necessary these can be modified by swapping out with a new module.

+### Deputy Guardian Module Security Properties

+The following security properties must be upheld by the `DeputyGuardianModule`:

+1. The module must correctly enforce access controls so that only the Deputy Guardian can call state modifying functions.
+2. The module must be safely removable.
+3. The module must not introduce any possibility of disabling the the Safe so that it can no longer forward transactions.
+4. The module must format calldata correctly such that the target it calls performs the expected action.

 ## Liveness checking mechanism